Council on Vertical Urbanism: Publications

-In addition to the monthly newsletter and daily updated global news archive, the CTBUH publishes a quarterly CTBUH Journal.
+In addition to the monthly newsletter and daily updated global news archive, the CTBUH used to published a quarterly CTBUH Journal.
 The Journal includes peer-reviewed technical papers, in-depth project case studies, book reviews, interviews with prominent persons in the tall building industry, and much more.
+The CVU now publishes the Vertical Urbanism Magazine.

-The CTBUH also publishes guidebooks, reference manuals, and monographs related to the tall building industry.
-In 2006 it published the book 101 of the World's Tallest Buildings in conjunction with author and CTBUH member Georges Binder, a reference to 101 of the world's tallest skyscrapers.
+The CVU also publishes guidebooks, reference manuals, and monographs related to the tall building industry.
+In 2006 it published the book 101 of the World's Tallest Buildings in conjunction with author and CVU member Georges Binder, a reference to 101 of the world's tallest skyscrapers.
 It includes photos, plans, details on architects, engineers and stakeholders, and comprehensive technical data on each building.
 Since 2008 it has published a Best Tall Buildings book to accompany that year's awards.